ZZQ-sanmenxia/kiout/README.md

 ## Kalman-IOU Tracker
 Python implementation of the Kalman-IOU Tracker.

-This tracker is a modified version based on the original [IOU Tracker](https://github.com/bochinski/iou-tracker).
+This tracker is modified based on the original [IOU Tracker](https://github.com/bochinski/iou-tracker), which is a simple, high-speed tracker that works really well on the [UA-DETRAC](https://detrac-db.rit.albany.edu/) dataset.
+We make use of a Kalman filter to estimate object location and speed together, and obtained incremental performance improvements over the original version.

+The Kalman filter's capability of making predictions allows us to skip frames while still keeping track of the object.
+Skipping frames in a tracking-by-detection task means the detector will process significantly less frames.
+The Kalman-IOU Tracker, when used with the [EB](http://zyb.im/research/EB/) detector and configured to skip 2/3 of the frames, can run in real-time while outperforming the original IOU Tracker on the DETRAC-Train dataset.

+This repo is predominantly based on the original [IOU Tracker](https://github.com/bochinski/iou-tracker).
 Please consider citing their work:

 ```
 @INPROCEEDINGS{1517Bochinski2017,